|

 cell count to see if your medication has damaged or destroyed

 your bacteria-fighting neutrophils.
-A white blood cell count needs
+A white blood cell count needs to be done before you take another antithyroid pill.

 - Your skin becomes yellow (jaundice), or you develop new arthritis